 “The PWC Report makes grim reading”.

+The findings of the PWC Report on the National Children’s Hospital demonstrate the monumental failure that has taken place in the Construction Industry.
+The findings are shocking while not all that surprising.
+A ‘state of the art’ hospital was intended to be built using out-dated processes and technologies.
 It is a crying shame that it has taken a failure of this magnitude to give the Irish Construction Industry, and the processes and technologies used therein, a well-deserved kick up the arse.
 The shortcomings of the Construction Industry are well documented, and advocates of Digital Construction have been trying to rectify these issues for years.
 Let this be the watershed moment!
 If there is to be a silver-lining to this dark cloud that has descended over the nation, we need to ensure that measures are put in place to counteract such failures taking place in the future.

 The Construction Industry is a going through a revolution… a ‘Digital’ revolution.
 The ability to digitalise industries is not a new thing; the Construction Industry has just lagged behind almost all other industries.
 Traditional Engagement Methods are severely outdated.
 Contract Types and Administration Procedures do not accommodate the availability of advancements in technology.